SBU-DCAI/ProjectCourse/week2/README.md

 ### Symmetric Keys

-* What is Symmetric keys?
+* What are Symmetric keys?
-* What is differences between Symmetric keys and Asymmetric keys?
+* What are differences between Symmetric keys and Asymmetric keys?
 * How to transfer Symmetric keys in a secure way?

 ### Asymmetric Keys

 * What is PKI?
 * How ssh keys work?
-* What is GPG keys?
+* What are GPG keys?
 * How to use GPG keys?